Grokitach/Stalker_GAMMA/Patchnotes_0.9.1.md

 - Free Zoom properly resets when dying.
 - Sound volume proper reset after dying with volume effects down (hopefully).
 - All Vices are now free by default and use the tools given to the associated mechanic.
-- Removal of Vice dialog since they are now free
+- Removal of Vice dialog since they are now free.
 - Hideout Furniture 2.2.1 thanks to Veerserif and Hatexsi and Aoldri.
 - Improved placeable campfires: Fixed placeable firecamps not staying lit upon reloading a save.
 Also the fire start animation is much better.
 Campfires don't enflame the actor anymore.
-Campfire placeable are cheaper and lighter
+Campfire placeable are cheaper and lighter.
 - Minimap showed by default.
 - Cr3pis fixes to icons and textures.
 - Removed useless ammo parts from various sources.